sangambaral17/TradeMaster/QUICK_START_GUIDE.md

 ### Before Contacting Support

 Please have ready:
-- TradeMaster version number (see About screen)
+- Walsong TradeMaster version number (see About screen)
 - Windows version
 - Description of the issue
 - Steps to reproduce the problem